Boundary behavior of positive solutions of the heat equation on a stratified Lie group: Introduction

-then the strong derivative of $\mu$ at $x_0$ is also equal to $L$. \end{enumerate} \end{thm} Gehring had used Wiener's Tauberian theorem to prove Theorem \ref{g}.
-On the other hand, proof of Theorem \ref{thmparaeucl} uses a completely different method which was inspired by the work of Ramey and Ullrich \cite[Theorem 2.3]{UR} on the nontangential convergence of positive harmonic functions on $\R^{n+1}_+$.
-It is worth pointing out that a recent result of Bar \cite[Theorem 4]{B} on generalization of Montel's theorem and a result of Poon \cite[Theorem 1.2]{P} on unique continuation of parabolic equations plays an important role in the proof of Theorem \ref{thmparaeucl}.
-The generalization of Montel's theorem mentionead above, will also play an important role in a forthcoming paper of ours \cite{RS} which will deal with an analog of \cite[Theorem 2.3]{UR} for positive eigenfunctions of the Laplace-Beltrami operator on Harmonic $NA$ groups.
+One can show from an example constructed by Shapiro \cite{Sh} that there are measures for which the set of all points where strong derivative exists is strictly larger than that of all Lebesgue points of the measure.
+The following is a higher dimensional analogue of Gehring's result. \begin{thm} Suppose that $u$ is a positive solution of the heat equation (\ref{euclideanheat}) and that $x_0\in\R^n$, $L\in[0,\infty)$.
+If $\mu$ is the boundary measure of $u$ then the following statements are equivalent. \begin{enumerate} \item[i)]The strong derivative of $\mu$ at $x_0$ is equal to $L$. \item[ii)]$u$ has parabolic limit $L$ at $x_0$. \end{enumerate} \end{thm} The proof of Theorem \ref{thmparaeucl} can be found in \cite[Theorem 3.2]{Sar} (see also \cite{BC}) and it is inspired by the work of Ramey and Ullrich \cite[Theorem 2.3]{UR} on the nontangential convergence of positive harmonic functions in $\R^{n+1}_+$.
+It is worth pointing out that a recent result of Bar \cite[Theorem 4]{B} on generalization of Montel's theorem plays an important role in the proof of Theorem \ref{thmparaeucl} given in \cite{Sar}.

 In this article, our aim is to prove an analogue of Theorem \ref{thmparaeucl} for positive solutions of more genereal partial differential equations.
 We will consider positive solutions $u$ of the heat equation corresponding to a sub-Laplacian on a stratified Lie group and prove the equivalence between the parabolic convergence of $u$ to the boundary and the strong derivative of the boundary measure of $u$ (Theorem \ref{mainc}).
 We refer the reader to Definition \ref{impdefnc}, for the relevant definitions.
 One of the main difficulty in this setting is that we do not have any explicit expression of the fundamental solution or the heat kernel.
 However, we do have Gaussian estimates of the heat kernels (see Theorem \ref{fundamental}) and using this estimate we have been able to prove our results.
-This makes the proof of our main theorem (Theorem \ref{mainc}) and auxiliary results much more involved than that of their Euclidean counterparts.
-This paper is organised as follows: In section 2, we will collect some basic information about stratified Lie groups and the heat equation on these groups.
-Proof of the result about heat maximal functions, and other relevant Lemmas are given in section 3.
-The statement and proof of the main theorem (Theorem \ref{mainc}) is given in the last section.